Switch to ADA Accessible Theme

-If you were hurt in an accident due to the negligent, or careless, actions of another person, you likely have a lot of questions.
-Our Florida personal injury lawyers know this because we have heard so many of these questions over the years.
-Below are some of the most common Florida personal injury FAQs, and the answers to them.
+If you were hurt in an accident due to the negligent or careless actions of another person, you likely have a lot of questions.
+Our Florida personal injury lawyers know this because we have heard many of these questions over the years.
+Below are some of the most frequently asked questions, and the answers to them.

 Many people do not get the legal help they need with their accident case because they do not think they can afford a lawyer.
 Truthfully, you likely cannot afford to take on your accident case alone.
 Most Florida personal injury lawyers do not charge a fee unless you win your case.
 If you lose, you pay nothing and if you win, you only have to pay a small percentage of any damages awarded.
 A Florida personal injury lawyer can also help you secure three times the amount of damages than you would on your own.